qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/alldownloads.rst

 Note: "lsb_release -c -s" in those lines will return your distro name::

- sudo add-apt-repository "deb     https://qgis.org/ubuntu `lsb_release -c -s` main"
+ sudo add-apt-repository "deb     https://qgis.org/ubuntu $(lsb_release -c -s) main"

 Update your repository information to reflect also the just added QGIS one::